Niel-Reitmann/Current-personal-website/_posts/Context.md

 This is where confidence comes in.
 I’m using confidence synonymously with taking action and contributing.

-Yes it takes long to build context BUT try not to confuse being able to add value with context.
+Yes it takes long to build context, but, try not to confuse being able to add value with context.
 They relate, but they’re aren’t mutually exclusive.

 You have to not only operate knowing you don’t understand everything, but also contribute on the basis of what you do know.